 Copa Airlines (business): JFK-PTY-UIO-GPS

 When I was United Gold, I was upgraded to business class on every Copa flight I took.
 Sadly, I no longer have status with United, so I burned 35k United miles to fly business class from NYC to the Galapagos via Panama City and Quito.
-Copa business class is just large recliner seat, but the food is good and the 5 hour flight is comfortable.
-The flight to Quito was 2 hours in same plane and the final flight to the Galapagos was on AeroGal (Avianca Ecuador).
+Copa business class is just a large recliner seat, but the food is good and the 5 hour flight is comfortable.
+The flight to Quito was 2 hours on the same plane and the final flight to the Galapagos was on AeroGal (Avianca Ecuador).

 Comair (economy) : Isabella Island to San Cristobal Island

 We splurged on this flight to save time and potential seasickness.
 The only other way to get from Isabella Island to San Cristobal Island is to take a 2 hour ferry to Santa Cruz Island and wait for 5 hours for the next 2 hour ferry to San Cristobal Island.
 We figured we would have great views from the small plane and we were not disappointed.

 I used 2.5k British Airways Avios points to reduce the cost of this flight from the Galapagos to Quito from $250 to $100.

 Aeromexico (economy): UIO-MEX-JFK

 I redeemed 20k Alaska miles to fly from Quito to NYC with a five day stopover in Mexico City.
 Sadly, Aeromexico and Alaska Air are no longer partners.

 Hospedale Vista del Mar, Santa Cruz Island, Galapagos – budget